chrismaltby/gb-studio-site/content/docs/music.md

 ```

 # Instruments available

+The numbers on this list represent the base10 number that each of these instruments use in OpenMPT.
+Beside these numbers (in brackets) is the base16 equivalent of these numbers for MilkyTracker users.

 The pulse channels get 4 instruments (from 1 to 4):

-- 25% pulse
+1. 25% pulse
-- 50% pulse (sometimes called a square wave)
+2. 50% pulse (square wave)
-- 75% pulse (inverted 25% pulse)
+3. 75% pulse (inverted 25% pulse)
-- 12.5% pulse
+4. 12.5% pulse

 Instruments 5 through 7 are intentionally left blank.

 The wave channel gets 8 instruments (from 8 to 15):

-- Buzzy (Source code calls this "random :P")
+8. Buzzy (Source code calls this "random :P")
-- Ringy (useful for SFX)
+9. Ringy (useful for SFX)
-- Sync Saw
+10. (A) Sync Saw
-- Ring Saw
+11. (B) Ring Saw
-- Octave Pulse + Triangle
+12. (C) Octave Pulse + Triangle
-- Sawtooth
+13. (D) Sawtooth
-- Square
+14. (E) Square
-- Sine
+15. (F) Sine

-The noise channels gets the most instruments, but that's partly because of how the noise works on the Gameboy:

-- 16 to 23 - Periodic (looped) noise at various pitches.
-- 24 to 32 - (Pseudo)random noise at various pitches.
+The noise channels get the most instruments, partly due to how the noise works on the Gameboy.
+Instruments 16 to 23 use Periodic (looped) Noise at various pitches while instruments 24 to 32 use Pseudorandom noise at various pitches.

+The nicknames and descriptions next to these instruments are not official for GBT Player, they are intended to help identify these noise instruments at a glance.

+Periodic Noise:

+16. (10) "stutter" - A square plus a pulse at random pulse widths
+17. (11) "rumble" - The same waveform but faster
+18. (12) "engine" - The same waveform but even faster
+19. (13) "low tone" - Sounds like D5
+20. (14) "undertone" - Sounds like E5 + 50cents
+21. (15) "middletone" - Sounds like B5 + 50cents
+22. (16) "overtone" - Sounds like D6 + 50cents
+23. (17) "high tone" - Sounds like D7

+Pseudorandom Noise

+24. (18) "earthquake" - A square with a thin pulse at random pulse widths
+25. (19) "spaceship" - The same waveform but faster
+26. (1A) "ocean" - The same waveform but even faster
+27. (1B) "scratch" - You get the idea

+28. (1C) "glitch" - A fairly clean white-noise sample, unrelated to other instruments

+29. (1D) "volcano" - A pulse with rapidly changing pulse width
+30. (1E) "scream" - The same waveform but faster
+31. (1F) "static" - The same waveform but even faster

+There are no GBT Player-readable instruments beyond 31.

 # Effects